Our research on using AI simulations to assess teamwork and related skills

-- Students respond positively to chatbot-based simulations, particularly when scenarios and virtual teammates feel authentic and relatable (Kotlyar, Krasman, & Fiksenbaum, 2021).
+- Students respond positively when scenarios and virtual teammates feel authentic

-Our ongoing work explores how advanced AI, including large language models, can make skill assessment more effective and equitable across diverse global contexts.
+Our ongoing work explores how advanced AI, including LLMs, can make skill assessment more effective and equitable across diverse global contexts.

 Kotlyar, I., & Krasman, J. (2025).
 Student reactions to AI versus human feedback in teamwork skills assessment.
 International Journal of Educational Technology in Higher Education 22 (57). https://doi.org/10.1186/s41239-025-00555-9